Want to reach out to a broader audience?

 Closed captioning is useless when they are inaccurate as their primary function is to display in texts for those who have hearing loss.

 Need help in closed captioning services for your videos and games?
-Let us know by filling the form below.
+Let us know and will send you a custom rate based on your needs.